Kazimir Malevich: Last Futurist Exhibition 0,10 (1915)

-In 1915, Malevich laid down the foundations of Suprematism when he published his manifesto, From Cubism to Suprematism.
 In 1915–1916, he worked with other Suprematist artists in a peasant/artisan co-operative in Skoptsi and Verbovka village.
 In 1916–1917, he participated in exhibitions of the Jack of Diamonds group in Moscow together with Nathan Altman, David Burliuk, Aleksandra Ekster and others.
 Famous examples of his Suprematist works include Black Square (1915) and White On White (1918).